Notice to eSA-Marine Users

 More Information about the NCI upgrade is available at: Preparing for Gadi.

-The Southern Australian Regional Ocean Model (SAROM) bottom temperature and bottom currents map displays the following conditions:
+The Southern Australian Regional Ocean Model (SAROM) sea surface temperate map displays the following conditions:

-- Bottom temperatures for water depths less than 300 m shown using colour scale.
+- Sea surface temperatures shown using colour scale.

 - 18°C and 20°C Isotherms indicated by black lines.

-- Bottom current speed and direction indicated by arrow length and arrow direction.
+- Surface current speed and direction indicated by arrow length and arrow direction.

 Hind-cast/forecast animation - best viewed in Firefox: